Cost of Machine tool given initial weight of workpiece Solution

 How to calculate Cost of Machine tool given initial weight of workpiece?

-In this formula, Cost of a Tool uses Constant for Tool Type(e), Initial Work Piece Weight & Constant for Tool Type(f).
+In this formula, Cost of One Tool uses Constant for Tool Type(e), Initial Work Piece Weight & Constant for Tool Type(f).
 We can use 1 other way(s) to calculate the same, which is/are as follows -

 Let Others Know